riccardocappi/Kan-for-Interpretable-Graph-Dynamics/README.md

 - `include_time`:
   If `True`, includes the time variable as part of the input features

-- `horizon`:
-  Number of future steps the model attempts to predict during training.

-- `history`:
-  Number of past time steps provided as input to the model.

 - `preprocess_data`:
   If `True`, applies preprocessing steps